-Another novel featuring a woman who finds herself in an untenable situation is the award-winning Outlander by Gil Adamson.
+Another novel featuring a woman who finds herself in an untenable situation is the award-winning Outlander by the poet, Gil Adamson.
 In the winter of 1903, Mary has lost her baby son to sickness and is frequently beaten by her abusive husband.
-She takes desperate measures to escape her situation, killing her husband and fleeing west.
-She is pursued by the vengeful twin brothers of her husband, a pair of single-minded, 'Terminator' type characters who turn out to be excellent trackers.
-Along the way she falls into the company of a group of eccentrics in a hard-scrabble mining town at the bottom of a mountain.
+She takes desperate measures, killing her husband and fleeing west.
+She is pursued by her husband's vengeful twin brothers, a pair of single-minded, characters who could easily have stepped out of a Cormac McCarthy novel.
+Along the way she falls into the company of a group of eccentrics in a hard-scrabble mining town.

-Though these stories aren't science fiction, all of them share an apocalyptic feel - an unforgiving landscape, a sense of lawlessness, and a determined underdog on a quest.
+All of these stories share an unforgiving landscape, a sense of lawlessness, and a determined underdog on a quest.
 And there are more of these than you might think: Molly Gloss's story of eastern Oregon, The Hearts of Horses, the somewhat obscure and spoofy Caprice by George Bowering, and Away by Amy Bloom.
 All of these stories feature strong female characters who move the action along.
 If that's your cup of tea, then happy reading and watching.